MortalFlame/Impostor/README.md

 ## How to Play

 1. Enter a nickname
+2. **NEW: Browse available lobbies or create your own**
-2. Create or join a lobby using the lobby code
+3. Click "Join" on any lobby or enter a lobby code manually
-3. Start game (minimum 3 players)
+4. Start game (minimum 3 players)
-4. Take turns giving related words (2 rounds)
+5. Take turns giving related words (2 rounds)
-5. Vote for the impostor
+6. Vote for the impostor
-6. See results and votes
+7. See results and votes
-7. Restart when everyone clicks restart
+8. Restart when everyone clicks restart

 ---